Burswood

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Burswood has 38 active public transport stops, offering a mix of train and bus services.
-These stops are served by 66 individual routes that facilitate 11,339 weekly passenger trips in total.
+Burswood has 37 active public transport stops offering a mix of train and bus services.
+These stops are served by 66 individual routes, facilitating 11,339 weekly passenger trips in total.
 Residents enjoy good transport accessibility, with an average distance of 302 meters to the nearest stop.
+As a primarily residential area, most commuters travel outward.
+Cars remain the dominant mode of transport at 73%, followed by buses at 10% and trains at 8%.
+Vehicle ownership is below the regional average, averaging 1.0 per dwelling.

 Frequently Asked Questions - Transport